 To schedule an appointment: 330-884-7219

-State of the art equipment, such as CR (computed radiography) and digital radiography.
+General Radiology State of the art equipment, such as computed radiography (CR) and digital radiography (DR).
 All technologists are ARRT certified.

 In addition to general radiography, our services include:

 Our Angiography suite is led by a board certified interventional radiologist and staffed by a team of registered nurses and registered technologists.
 The St. Elizabeth Angiography suite offers a full range of interventional services.
 Utilizing the Artis zee® bi-plane imaging system with 2K acquisition, the following procedures are performed: